 Will studied classics at Princeton, law at Yale, and legal history at the University of Chicago, where he received a PhD in 2020.
 Immediately before joining Three Crowns, Will held the Raoul Berger-Mark DeWolfe Howe Fellowship at Harvard Law School and taught Roman law at Boston College Law School.
-He previously served as a law clerk for Judge José A. Cabranes on the U.S. Court of Appeals for the Second Circuit and, before graduate school, taught classical languages at Phillips Exeter Academy in Exeter, NH.
+He previously served as a law clerk for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and, before graduate school, taught classical languages at Phillips Exeter Academy in Exeter, NH.